plforacle/mysql-ai-chatbot-rag/build-chatbot/build-chatbot.md

       Copy prompt to Claude.ai

       ```bash
-      <copy>Prompt 8: Sample Prompts Feature with Conversation Memory Improvements
+      <copy>Prompt 8: Sample Prompts Feature (Corrected)
       Files Modified:

-      - index.html - Add Sample Prompts menu item and popup dialog
+      index.html - Add Sample Prompts menu item and popup dialog
-      - styles.css - Add styling for sample prompts popup and categories
+      styles.css - Add styling for sample prompts popup and categories
-      - chat_handler.php - Fix conversation memory context formatting for reliable AI responses

-      Enhance the chatbot with a Sample Prompts feature that allows users to select from predefined test queries, while also improving the conversation memory system for more reliable context handling.
+      Enhance the chatbot with a Sample Prompts feature that allows users to select from predefined test queries.
       Requirements:

-      1. Add a "Sample Prompts" item to the top menu bar between "New Chat" and "About"
+      Add a "Sample Prompts" item to the top menu bar between "New Chat" and "About"
-      2. Create a popup dialog that displays categorized sample queries with click-to-use functionality
+      Create a popup dialog that displays categorized sample queries with click-to-use functionality
-      3. Allow users to select any query to be automatically inserted into the input field
+      Allow users to select any query to be automatically inserted into the input field
-      4. Organize sample prompts by feature type (Basic Conversation, Code Highlighting, Context Memory, etc.)
+      Organize sample prompts by feature type (Basic Conversation, Code Highlighting, Context Memory, etc.)
-      5. **Fix conversation memory context formatting to prevent AI confusion and ensure reliable responses**

       Implementation details:

-      - Add a new menu item in the header section with proper event handling
+      Add a new menu item in the header section with proper event handling
-      - Create a large popup overlay with scrollable content and categorized sections
+      Create a large popup overlay with scrollable content and categorized sections
-      - Style sample prompts as clickable elements with hover effects and mobile responsiveness
+      Style sample prompts as clickable elements with hover effects and mobile responsiveness
-      - Implement JavaScript to populate the input field when a sample is clicked and close the popup
+      Implement JavaScript to populate the input field when a sample is clicked and close the popup
-      - Include multiline samples to demonstrate textarea capabilities
+      Include multi line samples to demonstrate textarea capabilities
-      - **Update chat_handler.php conversation context building with cleaner formatting for the Llama model**
-      - **Improve session management with session regeneration for reliable history clearing**
-      - **Reduce conversation history limit to 10 messages to prevent token overflow**

       Sample Prompts to Include:

+      Basic Conversation:

-      1. Basic Conversation: "Hello, how are you today?", "What can you help me with?"
+      "Hello, how are you today?"
+      "What can you help me with?"
-      2. Multiline Input: Function examples with proper code formatting
+      "Tell me a fun fact about technology"

+      Multi line Input Demo:

+      Code review example with multi line JavaScript function

-      3. Markdown Formatting: Requests for markdown explanations and examples
+      Markdown Formatting:

-      4. Code Highlighting: Python, HTML, SQL, and JavaScript code requests including "multiline SQL with error"
+      "Explain what markdown is and show examples"
+      "Show me markdown syntax for headers, lists, and links"

+      Code Highlighting:

+      "Write a Python function to calculate fibonacci numbers"
+      "Create an HTML form with validation"
+      "Generate a SQL statement that takes up several lines"
+      "Show me a JavaScript async/await example"
+      "Generate a SQL select statement that takes up several lines and contains an error.
+Do not explain the error."

+      Context Memory Test:

-      5. Context Memory: "My name is John", "What is my name?", "I work as a software developer", "What do I do for a living?"
+      "My name is John"
+      "What is my name?"
+      "I work as a software developer"
+      "What do I do for a living?"

+      Complex Conversation:

-      6. Complex Conversation: "I have a cat named Whiskers", "She's 3 years old", "What can you tell me about my pet?"
+      "I have a cat named Whiskers"
+      "She's 3 years old and loves to play"
+      "What can you tell me about my pet?"

-      **Critical Backend Fixes (chat_handler.php):**
-      - Simplify conversation context format using clear "User:" and "Assistant:" labels
-      - Add session regeneration to clear_history action for complete session cleanup
-      - Reduce conversation history limit from 20 to 10 messages
-      - Improve context building logic to prevent AI confusion with previous conversation fragments
-      - Ensure conversation memory works reliably for context-dependent queries

-      **Important:** This prompt includes both the UI enhancement AND the necessary backend fixes to maintain conversation memory reliability.
-The conversation context formatting improvements are essential for the Llama 3.2 3B model to properly handle conversation history without confusion.
+      Important: Include cache-busting CSS link with incremented version number and ensure artifacts are named clearly (index.html and styles.css).

-      The goal is to provide an easy way for users to test chatbot features while ensuring the conversation memory system works reliably for demonstration and practical use.
+      The goal is to provide an easy way for users to test chatbot features and demonstrate its capabilities through pre-written example prompts.
       </copy>
       ```